SanjinKurelic/CapitalBusConnect/README.md

 ## Running

-There are two accounts already registered with the downloaded project which you can use for testing.
+There are two accounts already registered with the downloaded project, which you can use for testing.
 Credentials of those users are:

 *Administrator*:<br>
 username: **admin@cbc**<br>